Top 15 Amazing Things to Do in Florence (2023)

 Opening hours: The cathedral opens daily from 10:00-17:00 | Admission: free of charge

-At the Cathedral of Santa Maria del Fiore there are two of the most popular viewpoints in Florence: the dome and the bell tower of the Cathedral.
+At the Cathedral of Santa Maria del Fiore there are two of the most popular viewpoints in Florence.
+The dome and the bell tower of the Cathedral.
 Up there, you can enjoy a spectacular view over the roofs of the city.
 The most popular one is from the imposing dome of the Cathedral.
 This is an excellent viewpoint over the city, but you must expect latencies.
 Another fantastic viewpoint over Florence is the bell tower on the opposite side, the so-called Campanile.
-From here you have a spectacular view of the dome, but it is clouded by a grille.
+From here you have a spectacular view of the dome, but a grille clouds it.
+One positive aspect though is that the bell tower is always less busy than the dome.
+Climbing the tower or the dome, and enjoying these outstanding views, is one of the unique things to do in Florence and should not be missed.

 Tip: If you decide to climb up the dome, we recommend that you organize your online ticket in advance.